-Learning About INDIA with Kids
+Learning About India with Kids

 Around the World in 12 Dishes

-Mint Coriander Chutney
+Mint Chutney Recipe

 First we started by making a Chutney.
-My daughter went to the garden and picked the coriander and mint and then rinses and washed them to make Mint Coriander Chutney for our Samosas.
-Keeping safety rules in mind first, she put the fresh herds into the food processor.
+My daughter went to the garden and picked the coriander and mint and then rinses and washed them to make Mint Chutney for our Samosas.
+Keeping safety rules in mind first, she put the fresh herbs into the food processor.

 Once that was complete she helped me arrange the sliced cucumbers and carrots onto the serving platter for our Indian Salad.
 My daughter arranged these all by herself, it’s just her way she’s very methodical.

 Kid Friendly Samosa Recipe

 - First boil your potatoes and dice up the onions.